If you’re at that time of life when you’re looking for new meaning, you might be wondering how to start a small restaurant with no money.

 - Bank loans: a small business loan allows you to maintain complete control of the restaurant.
 These may be term loans, lines of credit, equipment or invoice financing, or cash advances, that you pay back with interest over time.

 - Venture capital (VC) or Angel investors: in exchange for a percentage of the profit, investment banks, investors, and any other financial institutions provide funding to your promising business.
+Just make sure you have your venture capital fund accounting records in order first.

 - Private equity: in exchange for shares in the business, high-net-worth individual or an investment firm buys a percentage of ownership in your restaurant.